You’ll never believe how much this gorgeous fall candle holder cost to make. And it still looks like high-end decor!

 My favorite time of the year to make new home decor is fall.
 I love the reds, oranges, and yellows of everything!
 Today I’m going to show you how I made this cute little fall candle holder.

-One of the best things about this candle holder is that you can change the candle out for the seasons.
+One of the best things about this fall candle holder is that you can change the candle out for the seasons.
 Since the candles are only a dollar, just buy a few so you have extras on hand.
 This candle holder would also be pretty decorated for Christmas by changing the ribbon and adding some tiny ornaments.

 Fall Candle Holder